Kemenn/srv-kemenn/README.md

   * password : the hash of password used for access configuration webpage.
   * Ldap (adress or ip, username, password, base) : the necessary informations to use an ldap services.
 Users can be a simple user without admin rights.
   * Rds (adress or ip list, username, password) : the necessary informations needed to keep the list of current rds server sessions up to date.

-### Syntax of the client configuration file :

- - **Groups** : no space before or after the commas that separate the usernames composing the group.
- `groupname = user1,user2,etc...`

- - **Locations** : mac address in lower case without the separation by ":".
- `mac_adress = localisation`

- - **Messages configuration** : The following variables will be replaced by the information of the person from whom the message comes.
-  - $FIRSTNAME : replace by firstname
-  - $LASTNAME : replace by lasttname
-  - $LOCATION : replace by location